Trip Ideas #North02

 Hieizan Enryakuji Temple is a collective name for about 150 monuments and halls.

-It is composed of three areas: East Pagoda, which holds the easily accessible main Konponchu-do Hall that is the site of worship; West Pagoda, with its solemn atmosphere and the mausoleum of Saicho; and Yokawa, an area embraced by a quietude that is exceptional even within the mountains.
+It is composed of three districts: East Pagoda, which holds the easily accessible main Konponchu-do Hall that is the site of worship; West Pagoda, with its solemn atmosphere and the mausoleum of Saicho; and Yokawa, an area embraced by a quietude that is exceptional even within the mountains.
 Many priests practicing religious austerities stay here where a dignified air surrounds the temple that blends in with nature.

 Travel within the mountains is possible by shuttle bus, with the view overlooking Lake Biwa as one of the attractions.
 The East Pagoda district also holds Enryakuji Kaikan, where you can experience vegetarian cuisine and a meditation experience.